Main package of Indie language.

 The function will return False if the session ends without a valid last bar (e.g., due to missing data).

-Generic data type that represents read only series of values of type T. Type T could be float, int, str, or almost any other type.
+Generic data type that represents read only series of values of type T. Type T can be float, int, str, or almost any other type.

 Aliases